 Watte Camare (Garden Room): A triple room on the ground-floor which sits on the edge of beautiful expansive gardens.
 Contains a double bed and single bed: can operate as a double or triple, or even a family room if an extra bed is added.

 Family Lodge: An independent, two-bedroomed lodge close to the main house, accessed through its own small gate and shielded by greenery.
 One large bedroom and one small, both of which have sit-out verandas and a balcony that can be used for a private dinner.
-The lodge has its own kitchenette with a cooker and fridge: if the urge arises to self-cater, staff will happily shop on request.

 The main living and dining areas open out to the extensive lush green gardens and an excellent, slim 50 ft swimming pool with a Jacuzzi on the side.
 The Sri Lankan rice and curries served at Horathapola, cooked in traditional clay pots over a firewood flame, are prepared with ingredients grown on the estate according to guests’ spice preference and are mouth-wateringly delicious.
 As the owner is a wildlife enthusiast who operates Kulu Safaris, the extensive library on Sri Lanka's natural habitats, heritage and culture is no surprise.